-The advantages of online learning focus on saving you time and money as you work toward your degree.
-Online learning provides flexible schedules for students who are working, parenting, and traveling.
-Online learning can give you the convenience and flexibility you need to add education to your best life.
+The advantages of online learning focuses on saving you time and money as you work toward your degree.
+Online learning provides flexibility for students who are working, parenting, or traveling.
+Online learning can give you the convenience you need to earn your degree while living your best life.

 Flexibility is the number one advantage of online learning.
-With courses available 24/7, adults can fine-tune their schedules to fit their needs from anywhere in the world, at any time of day.
-Younger students can complete prerequisites and alternate admissions criteria quickly, making online courses an advantage in this post-pandemic, more virtual world.
+With courses available 24/7, adults can fine-tune their coursework to fit their schedules no matter what it looks like, at any time of day.
+Younger students can complete prerequisites and alternate admissions criteria quickly, making the ability to switch between course modalities an advantage in the modern higher ed environment.

 Self-paced online classes, also called asynchronous learning, means the course doesn’t hold scheduled meetings.
-Rather, students complete work on their own schedule and times to meet assignment deadlines.
+Rather, students complete work on their own schedule and times to meet assignment deadlines and take tests.
 The option to work ahead or take time with complex material is invaluable for busy students, as is the ability to log in anytime, anywhere.

 Online learning improves your time management skills as you plan your schedule.
 How well you use your time influences how well you do in school.
-Here are a few time management tips to start out:
+Here are a few time management tips to help you out:

 - Prioritize tasks to decide what is essential, what is important, and what can be delegated.

 - Use a calendar for course deadlines, work, and family activities to see where you face challenges.

 - Don’t wait for big chunks of time to get things done.
 Small things can be accomplished in the spaces between other commitments.